 David Cone, the strikeout artist who endeared himself to New York Yankees fans for his numerous clutch performances and for hurling a perfect game in 1999, initially joined YES as a Yankees analyst in 2002.
 After pitching for the Mets in 2003 and then retiring from baseball, he re-joined YES as an analyst for the 2008 and 2009 seasons.
 After a year away from the mic, he came back again to YES in 2011 and has been with the network ever since.
 Cone has won four New York Emmy Awards while at YES.

 After short stints with the Blue Jays and the Royals (again), he joined the Yankees in 1995.
 Arguably his finest season in pinstripes was 1998, when he was 20-7 with a 3.55 ERA and 209 strikeouts.
-A year later, on July 18, 1999, he hurled a perfect game against the Montreal Expos, only the second inter-league perfect game in Major League history.
+One year later, on July 18, 1999, he hurled a perfect game against the Montreal Expos, only the second inter-league perfect game in major league history.
 Fellow Yankee Don Larsen's World Series gem in 1956 was the first.

 While with the Yankees from 1995-2000, Cone was 64-40 with a 3.91 ERA and 888 strikeouts.
 He pitched for Boston in 2001, sat out the 2002 season, and pitched briefly for the Mets in 2003 before retiring.